How do I pay for my trip?

 Who will pick me up and drop me off?

-Sean and our driver will pick up the team at The Heathrow Airport on Sunday, November 24th at 10:30am at Terminal 3 Departures.
-We will drop you off on Saturday, November 30th at Terminal 3 Departures by 11:30am.
+Sean and our driver will pick up the team at The Heathrow Airport on the Sunday of your start date at Terminal 3 Departures.
+We will drop you off on the following Saturday at Terminal 3 Departures by 11:30am.

 What if I miss my pick up?